rubys/wunderbar/docs/Chat.md

 demo, but class attributes can also be defined in the same way, simply omit the exclamation point.

+The most interesting part of the HTML in this demo is the `script` element.
+The first line creates a WebSocket using the value of `@socket`, an instance variable defined outside of the script and referenced inside.

 ```ruby
 @socket = "ws://#{env['HTTP_HOST']}:#{PORT}/"